lsimediasarl/MultiProperties/README.md

 # MultiProperties
-Netbeans implementation of the very useful Eclipse plugin "Multiproperties" by Krisztián Zsolt Sallai The original Eclipse pugin can be found here https://github.com/skazsi/multiproperties
+Netbeans implementation of the very useful Eclipse plugin "Multiproperties" by Krisztián Zsolt Sallai.

+The original Eclipse plugin can be found here https://github.com/skazsi/multiproperties

 The files written by the eclipse plugin (*.multiproperties) can be edited under netbeans using this plugin.